-I have been studying nonlinear partial differential equations of hyperbolic and dispersive type, which have close connections with wave propagation phenomena.
-Of my particular interest is the wave and Schrödinger equations with critical nonlinearities, which yield a borderline between short-range and long-range situations in the small data settings.
-I have obtained several results on the asymptotic behavior of solutions, energy decay and non-decay, etc. In the following, the bracket [] indicates the paper enumerated in the separate list.
+I have been studying nonlinear wave and Schrödinger equations and obtained several results on the asymptotic behavior of solutions, energy decay and non-decay, etc. In the following, the bracket [] indicates the paper enumerated in the separate list.

 (1) Agemi-type structural conditions for semilinear wave equations